 For stress urinary incontinence and urgency urinary incontinence there is much conservative treatment that can be accessed easily through the NHS or Privately.
 Ask for a referral to a Women’s Health Physiotherapist.
 Here you will be assessed and guided through the appropriate muscular rehabilitation, given advice about fluid and bladder control techniques, advised on how to move forwards with general exercise and taught perineal care as appropriate.

 Although postnatal incontinence issues are common, they are not normal and as such should not be ignored.
-Do seek treatment as there is a lot that can be done, with excellent success rates.
+If you’re suffering with a complete loss of bladder control after childbirth, make sure you seek treatment.
+There is a lot that can be done with excellent success rates.
 If you have any questions, please do not hesitate to email me at email@example.com.

 Receive a FREE pelvic floor health download when you sign up to our newsletter.